ritikjain1/QsideCapstone25/README.md

 # Repository Guide

-src/: Contains 2 files currently, osmapi.ipynb as a jupyter notebook that can be followed along for the install instructions, and Demo_StatePopulation.twb.
+[src](/src): Contains 2 files currently, osmapi.ipynb as a jupyter notebook that can be followed along for the install instructions, and Demo_StatePopulation.twb.

-docs/: Contains /images which is a folder to hold images relating to our deliverables, Tableau_OSM_Excel.md which is a reference for our team's usage, and INSTALL.md which is our install instructions.
+[docs](/docs): Contains /images which is a folder to hold images relating to our deliverables, Tableau_OSM_Excel.md which is a reference for our team's usage, and INSTALL.md which is our install instructions.

-README.md: For project overview and instructions.
+[README.md](README.md): For project overview and instructions.

-LICENSE.txt: A File for open-source license details
+[LICENSE.txt](LICENSE.txt)LICENSE.txt: A File for open-source license details

-.gitignore: Exclude files and directories that do not need to be tracked in the repository.
+[.gitignore](.gitignore).gitignore: Exclude files and directories that do not need to be tracked in the repository.

 # License